We the

 research grants and for overseeing those federal departments dedicated to

-the security of information technologies, to protection of natural resources
+the advancements of arts and humanities, to protection of natural resources

 through industrial and agricultural regulations, and to ecological research and